Chymyst/chymyst-core/docs/roadmap.md

  5 * 5 - How to rewrite reaction sites so that blocking molecules are transparently replaced by a pair of non-blocking molecules?
 Can this be done even if blocking emitters are used inside functions?
 (Perhaps with extra molecules emitted at the end of the function call?)
 Is it useful to emit an auxiliary molecule at the end of an "if" expression, to avoid code duplication?
 How can we continue to support real blocking emitters when used outside of macro code?

  2 * 2 - Revisit Philippe's error reporting branch, perhaps salvage some code

- 3 * 3 - How to implement "Wavefront" computations such as Game of Life efficiently with more concurrency?

  3 * 3 - Replace some timed tests by probabilistic tests that run multiple times and fail much less often; perhaps use Li Haoyi's `utest` framework that has features for this.
 Also, it has features for specifying compilation errors, which I currently can't do.
 Investigate adding some minimal sugar to `utest` so that it looks superficially more like `scalatest`.

  3 * 3 - Implement "pipelined" molecules, detect them automatically.
 The criterion is that the union of all conditionals should be factorizable.

- 3 * 3 - SmartThread should keep information about which RS and which reaction is now running.
+ 3 * 3 - `SmartThread` should keep information about which RS and which reaction is now running.
 This can be used both for monitoring and for automatic assignment of thread pools for reactions defined in the scope of another reaction.

 ## Will not do for now